Khaledykhalil/MiroMeasure/README.md

 **PROPRIETARY SOFTWARE - ALL RIGHTS RESERVED**

 This software is proprietary and confidential.
-Copyright (c) 2025 Khaled Khalil.
+Copyright (c) 2025 MeasureMint.

 **🚫 Commercial use is strictly prohibited without a license agreement.**